The Hare With Amber Eyes cover art

 Buy Now for £9.48

-Winner of the 2010 COSTA Biography Award.
-A total of 264 wood and ivory carvings, none of them larger than a matchbox: potter Edmund de Waal was entranced when he first encountered the collection in the Tokyo apartment of his Great Uncle Iggie.
-Later, when Edmund inherited the ‘netsuke’, they unlocked a story far larger than he could ever have imagined.…
+264 wood and ivory carvings, none of them bigger than a matchbox: Edmund de Waal was entranced when he first encountered the collection in his great uncle Iggie's Tokyo apartment.
+When he later inherited the 'netsuke', they unlocked a story far larger and more dramatic than he could ever have imagined.

-Art Art & Literature Artists, Architects & Photographers Cultural & Regional Entertainment & Celebrities Celebrity Heartfelt Thought-Provoking
+Art Art & Literature Artists, Architects & Photographers Celebrity Heartfelt Thought-Provoking

 All stars